Society and economics role in counseling

 Self Stigma: Actively Avoiding Treatment

 Self-stigma can also make someone feel like they aren’t going to get better.
-Combine this with the social reluctance to get social help can develop into a never-ending cycle of worsening symptoms.
+Combining this with the social reluctance to get social help can develop into a never-ending cycle of worsening symptoms.
 We don’t want to increase the mortality risk and be included in a national research council or a national longitudinal mortality study, right?

 The Accessibility To Counseling